inumella-sricharan/Enron-POI-detection/README.md

 I decided to take up the Enron dataset to perform POI(person of interest) detection task.
 This dataset has emails from inboxes 150 people of the enron organization.
 For 150 people, there are two problems associated:
 1) 150 data points is less for a ML based anomaly detection algorithm.
-2) Looking at the communications at an email level revealed a lot of complexity in information and communication patterns which will be lost while forming feature vectors for only 150 people. <br>
+2) Looking at the communications at an email level revealed a lot of complexity in communication patterns.
+For example:
+   a) The same person can have both Enron email-id and a personal email-id.
+   b) There are email-ids belonging to non-human entities.
+   c) A single email is sent from one email-id to several email-ids at once.

+These details would be lost while forming feature vectors for only 150 people.
+So I thought its better to go ahead by considering email-ids as entities in the communication network.<br>

-I thought "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
+Also, "If email level communications are complex, what about pairs of emails ?" as combinations of emails would provide an even larger and richer dataset to work with.
 So if we consider emails as the entities/nodes in the communication network the approach would be :<br>

 1) communication between two emails consitutes an edge within the communication network. we can craft a feature vector ($X_{i \rightarrow j}$) for every edge in the network.
 2) Use Isolation Forest algorithm to generate anomaly scores to each of these edges.
 The lesser the score, the more anomalous an edge is.
 3) Harness the structure of the network to identify emails\nodes that are most influential in causing anomalous events.<br><br>

+write about the features that are considered in this section.

 ### <ins>Isolation forest algorithm:</ins> <br>

-insert the equation for calculating anomaly score from path length of the trees of iso forest algo.
+briefly mention about the working of iso. forest algo. insert the equation for calculating anomaly score from path length of the trees of iso forest algo.

 $Y_{i \rightarrow j} = f_\theta \left( X_{i \rightarrow j} \right)$ <br><br>